-True to its place among other one pan greats like Sheet Pan Chicken with Rainbow Vegetables, Maple Dijon Chicken and Vegetables, Sheet Pan Italian Chicken, and Sheet Pan Chicken with Sweet Potatoes, Apples, and Brussels Sprouts, today’s rosemary chicken thighs offer fast prep and easy clean up.
+True to its place among other one pan greats like Sheet Pan Chicken with Rainbow Vegetables and Sheet Pan Chicken with Sweet Potatoes Apples and Brussels Sprouts, today’s rosemary chicken thighs offer fast prep and easy cleanup.

 How to Make Crispy Rosemary Chicken Thighs

 - Chicken.
-While I love white meat much of the time, in this recipe it’s bone-in, skin on chicken thighs that shine.
-Thigh meat (especially bone-in thigh meat) is less prone to overcooking, meaning it can withstand high temperature roasting.
-Bonus: the high temp means you will achieve that scrumptious, crispy skin on the outside and juicy, tender meat on the inside.
-Chicken thighs are super flavorful and typically less expensive than chicken breasts too.
-Give them a try!
+While I love white meat much of the time, in this recipe, it’s bone-in, skin-on chicken thighs that shine.
+Thigh meat (especially bone-in thigh meat) is less prone to overcooking, meaning it can withstand high-temperature roasting.
+Thighs are naturally moist and juicy, so no added butter or cooking liquid (like chicken broth or white wine) is required.
+(Want more recipes with chicken thighs?
+You’ll love Peruvian Chicken.)

 - Brussels Sprouts.
 More crispy on the outside, tender on the inside action.
-Roasted Brussels sprouts are one of my greatest vegetable loves (do you have these loves too?) and complement the flavors in this dish perfectly.
+Roasted Brussels sprouts are one of my greatest vegetable loves (see all of my best Brussel sprouts recipes as proof) and complement the flavors in this dish.

 - Onion.
 Roasted onions are highly underrated.
 Their roasted flavor is a tasty blend of savory and sweet.
 Because this recipe cooks at a high temperature, the tips of the onion slices become dark and crispy and provide a nice textural counterpoint.

 - Apple.
-Look for either tart (like Granny Smith or Cortland) or crisp tart (Honeycrisp, Fuji, Pink Lady) apples.
-The apples will break down when they roast in an unexpectedly delicious way.
+The apples will break down when they roast in the chicken’s juices in an unexpectedly delicious way.
 Scoop them right up with the Brussels sprouts, pile a bit onto your fork with the chicken, and enjoy a taste in every bite.